 6. Managing Costs

-Cash management in banks is evolving, and technology is playing a role in many different ways.
-Having the right solutions on hand will help your branch keep up.
+Cash management in banks is evolving, and technology is playing a significant role.
+Having the right solutions can help your branch keep up.